AAlvAAro/ruby-amazon-bedrock/README.md

 client = RubyAmazonBedrock::Client.new
 ```

+## Options

+The options argument enhances the method's flexibility by allowing additional, model-specific configurations.
+If not explicitly provided, the method defaults to a set of standard Model parameters.
+You can see more details about a Model's optional parameters.

 ## Model Providers

 Amazon Bedrock is a fully managed service that makes FMs from leading AI startups and Amazon available via an API, so you can choose from a wide range of FMs to find the model that is best suited for your use case.